 Once the joint had been smoked, and we gave up on petting the cat, we went back inside.
 No one said much once we were back in the warmth of the house.
 The room, the building, were caught in silence except for the soft squeak of a sharpie writing out the setlist and the continual drumming of the rain.

 We had been inside 10 minutes when someone came around with a joint to offer as a token of appreciation for Justin and Igoe.
-Although we had just finished smoking, in the name of Southern hospitality Justin said, “We’d all love some.”
+Although we had just finished smoking, in the name of true Southern hospitality Justin said, “we’d all love some.”

 Back out the door we went, into the rain and into oblivion.
 I looked over at Justin once we came back in the second time.